Film Scanning with Color Profiles in VueScan

 has been working on his medium-format

-film scanning technique
+film scanning technique.
+I commented

 on how I manage scanner and film profiling in VueScan